Alevsk/rbac-atlas/content/charts/ingress-nginx/_index.md

 ---
-title: ingress-nginx
+title: "ingress-nginx"
-description: Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer
+description: "Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer"
 ---

 ## ingress-nginx